 Header Image: Cecil Beaton (1904-80) - Coronation Portrait of Her Majesty The Queen (Queen Elizabeth II), 1953" from the Royal Collection Trust

-On 6 February 1952, Princess Elizabeth acceded to the throne to become Her Majesty Queen Elizabeth II.
-On 9 September 2015, she became the longest-reigning English monarch in history: a record that will be further extended on 6 February 2022 as the first British Monarch to reign for 70 years.
+Princess Elizabeth acceded to the throne to become Her Majesty Queen Elizabeth II on 6 February 1952.
+On 9 September 2015, she became the longest-reigning British monarch in history: a record that will be further extended on 6 February 2022 as the first British Monarch to reign for 70 years.

 Who are our other longest-reigning monarchs, how did their reigns change England and Britain, and what can we see of their reigns today?